 Candidates who wish to participate in a commencement ceremony will order their cap and gown regalia from the university's third-party vendor, paying the vendor directly for the cost.
-Candidates who have met the requirements for the honors or high honors designation will be provided the honor cords at no cost.

 GRADUATION AWARDS

 Students may be selected for various graduation awards upon meeting the specific academic and/ or character requirements.